-Linda of Free Range Cookies is sharing her “Starter” Muffins today for our March Muffin Madness event.
+Linda of Free Range Cookies (while her later site is no longer active, you can still enjoy her original site) is sharing her gluten-free “Starter” Muffins today for our March Muffin Madness event.
 She says this recipe is very adaptable to your own personal needs and wants.
-Her Starter Muffins are gluten free and vegetarian, with a dairy-free option.
-Linda gives you lots of tips to make your gluten-free muffins a success, and also offers several lovely ways to make the Pretty Pink Glaze, too.
+Her gluten-free Starter Muffins are also vegetarian, with an easy dairy-free option.
+Linda gives you lots of tips to make your gluten-free muffins a success and also offers several lovely ways to make the Pretty Pink Glaze, too.
 I think she’s a terrific “Muffin Coach”!

 Enjoy learning more about Linda and her “Starter” Muffins with Pretty Pink Glaze (see the whole line-up of bloggers, blogs, and muffin recipes here).

 Linda shares on her blog Free Range Cookies that she’s a “cookievore.”
-She defines a cookievore as “Someone who eats primarily cookies to sustain well-being. ” You can read her full definition here and more about Linda and her love of all things cookies on her About page, but obviously Linda takes her cookies and treats seriously!
-Granted, she does admit to eating some other foods.
+She defines a cookievore as “Someone who eats primarily cookies to sustain well-being. ” Granted, she does admit to eating some other foods.
 Hehe.

 I asked Linda to tell you some more tidbits about herself and the following is what she shared: